l7mp/stunner/README.md

 **WORK IN PROGRESS**

-STUNner is a cloud-native STUN/TURN server designed for hosting scalable WebRTC services over Kubernetes.
+STUNner is a cloud-native STUN/TURN server that enables hosting scalable WebRTC services over Kubernetes.

 Ever wondered how you are going to [deploy your WebRTC infrastructure into the